-The medical course in Philippines MBBS Universities college is different from that in former USSR countries or China as the candidates get admitted in a two-year BS course before they can join a medical college — Philippines follows a 14-year schooling pattern for gaining eligibility for medical courses unlike 12 years of schooling in India, China or Russian countries.
+The medical course in Philippines MBBS Universities college is different from that in former Union of Soviet Socialist Republics (USSR) countries or China as the students get admitted in a 2-year BS course before they can join a medical college — Philippines follows a 14-year schooling pattern for obtaining eligibility for medical courses unlike 12 years of schooling in India, China or Russian countries.

 The National Medical Admission Test (NMAT) is an instrument designed to upgrade the selection of applicants seeking admission to Philippine medical schools.

 A) Conditions for Low NEET Grades MBBS Admission in Philippines:

 1. Union Government and the MCI have made it compulsory for all students to qualify NEET and then proceed to foreign countries for MBBS.
 So by default low ranked students are eligible to take admission for BS courses which is mandatory in Philippines before giving NMAT entrance for MD course.

 2. They have to obtain eligibility certificate from MCI without which outside admissions are not possible and what would facilitate the candidate to take screening test conducted once they return India for practicing or higher studies.

 B) Conditions for Not qualified NEET students MBBS Admission in Philippines: